mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### defense <Badge type="warning" text="optional" />
 >
 > The defense of the card.
-Used on card [battle](https://mtg.fandom.com/wiki/Battle) cards.
+Used on [battle](https://mtg.fandom.com/wiki/Battle) cards.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.2.1`